rmupap/rmupap.github.io/curriculum/index.md

 Brief descriptions of remaining practice areas are included below:

-- **Primary Care Rotation:** The focus of this preceptorship is evaluation and management of commonly encountered conditions in a medically underserved and/or rural setting for patients of all ages and cultural backgrounds.
+- **Primary Care (Rural and/or Underserved emphasis):** The focus of this preceptorship is evaluation and management of commonly encountered primary care conditions in a rural and/or medically underserved setting for patients of all ages and cultural backgrounds.
 - **Internal Medicine Rotation:** The focus of this preceptorship is providing longitudinal health care for patients with chronic health problems.
 - **Pediatrics Rotation:** The focus of this preceptorship is acute and preventive health care for pediatric patients.
 - **Obstetrics/Gynecology Rotation:** Focus for this preceptorship includes obstetrical, gynecologic, and women’s preventive care.
-- **Emergency Medicine Rotation:** Emphasis of this preceptorship is providing emergency medical services.
+- **Emergency Medicine Rotation:** Emphasis of this preceptorship is evaluation and management of emergent medical conditions in the emergency department setting.
 - **General Surgery Rotation:** This rotation provides exposure to the operating room setting and function.
 The focus of this preceptorship is on evaluation and care of patients with commonly encountered conditions requiring surgical management.
-- **Inpatient Selective Rotation:** This mandatory four-week rotation includes a focus on providing care for patients in the inpatient setting and may be chosen from specialties such as orthopedics, cardiovascular surgery, or neurosurgery.
+- **Inpatient Selective Rotation:** This mandatory rotation includes a focus on providing care in the inpatient setting and may be chosen from available medical or surgical (sub)specialty preceptorships with significant inpatient populations.
-- **Open Elective Rotation:** This mandatory elective four-week rotation provides students the opportunity to gain experience in a specific area of interest and may include a medical or surgical subspecialty, academic medicine, or medical research.
+- **Open Elective Rotation:** This mandatory elective rotation provides students the opportunity to gain experience in a specific area of interest and may include a medical or surgical (sub)specialty, academic medicine, or medical research.

 {{ page.backtotable }}

 <h4 class="" id="799">PAS 799 Summative Seminar</h4>

-The purpose of this pass/fail seminar is twofold: 1) for students to demonstrate knowledge, patient care skills, and professional competency sufficient to function as an entry-level physician assistant and 2) to prepare graduation candidates for the physician assistant national certifying examination (PANCE).
+The purpose of this pass/fail seminar is twofold: 1) for students to demonstrate knowledge, patient care skills, and professional competency sufficient to function as an entry-level physician assistant and 2) to prepare graduation candidates for the Physician Assistant National Certifying Examination (PANCE).

 {{ page.backtotable }}